 Maltese residents usually open bank accounts in order to receive their salaries and to make payments.
 For these purposes they usually set up current accounts, while for savings they will usually set up savings or deposit accounts.
-The following documents are required to open a current bank account in Malta:
+The following documents are required to open a current bank account in Malta in 2021:

 a passport or identification papers;

 Foreign citizens must also have a good credit score in order to be allowed to open bank accounts in Malta.
 Most current accounts have debit or credit cards attached issued once the account is activated.
 You can also read about the opening of a bank account in Malta in the infographic below:

 Setting up a corporate bank account in Malta